What is the meaning of Renaissance culture?

 Renaissance Humanism inspired artists to explore more lifelike and human-centered themes in the arts.

-This was evident in Renaissance art, where artists like Leonardo da Vinci and Michelangelo drew inspiration from classical subjects and focused on realistic human forms and emotions.
-The movement also set the stage for scientific discoveries, as scholars were encouraged to question traditional views and explore new ideas about the world and humanity’s place in it.
+This was evident in Renaissance art, where artists such as Leonardo da Vinci and Michelangelo drew inspiration from classical subjects, focusing on the realistic portrayal of human forms and emotions.
+The movement also paved the way for scientific discoveries, as scholars were encouraged to challenge traditional views and explore new ideas about the world and humanity’s place within it.

 Ultimately, humanism helped lay the foundations for modern Western thought, influencing how people perceive and value human potential and achievement.